-There are canning essentials sets which include all of the above, plus a few other items that can come in handy.
+There are canning essentials sets that include all of the above, plus a few other items that can come in handy.

 Water bath canning requires either a water bath canner or a pot deep enough to cover the jars with an inch of water.
 I recommend getting a water bath canner, as it will be deep enough to can any size of the jar.
 Also, if you are using a standard pot, you will need some form of a rack in the bottom, as the jars should not be in direct contact with the bottom of the pot.